azamjb/wargame/README.md

 # wargame

+Simple card game, gives a point to the player with the higher card!

-Simple card game, first IOS app I created!
+first IOS app I created